clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 library(ggplot2)
 a_plot <- ggplot(data = cars, aes(x = speed, y = dist)) +
     geom_point()
-ggsave("Graphics/cars_plot.png", plot = a_plot)
+ggsave("graphics/cars_plot.png", plot = a_plot)
 ```

-The above would save an image called "cars_plot.png" inside an existing folder called "Graphics" within my working directory.
+The above would save an image called "cars_plot.png" inside an existing folder called "graphics" within my working directory.

 Relative paths are nice, because all locations of loaded and saved files can be changed just by altering the working directory.

 Importing and Exporting Data
 ====================================================================================